mdhender/canvas/README.md

 # Overview
 We're going to create a simple site for bloggers.
-The home page will show recent posts.
+1. The home page will show recent posts.
-We'll have two sections, one for posts and one for articles.
+2. We'll have two sections, one for posts and one for articles.
-(There's no difference between posts and articles; I'm doing this just to show how sections work.)
+3. There's no difference between posts and articles; I'm doing this just to show how sections work.

-1. Create the site

 # Create the site
 When you create a site, the command creates the bare minimum needed to generate a site.